The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Nagakute, JP

-Etsuro Yamaguchi practices in Nagakute, Japan.
+Etsuro Yamaguchi practices practicing medicine in Nagakute, Japan.
 Yamaguchi is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Sarcoidosis, Rheumatoid Lung Disease, and Acute Interstitial Pneumonia.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Sarcoidosis, Rheumatoid Lung Disease, and Acute Interstitial Pneumonia.

 Elite in Pulmonary Alveolar Proteinosis